Komalharini237/GDP-Analysis-of-the-Indian-States/README.md

   - Note: Categorisation into four groups will simplify the subsequent analysis, as otherwise, comparing the data of all the states would become quite exhaustive.
 - For each category (C1, C2, C3, C4):
   - Find the top 3/4/5 sub-sectors (such as agriculture, forestry and fishing, crops, manufacturing etc., not primary, secondary and tertiary) that contribute to approximately 80% of the GSDP of each category.
-    *Note-I: The nomenclature for this project is as follows: primary, secondary and tertiary are named 'sectors', while agriculture, manufacturing etc. are named 'sub-sectors'.*
+    * - Note-I: The nomenclature for this project is as follows: primary, secondary and tertiary are named 'sectors', while agriculture, manufacturing etc. are named 'sub-sectors'.*
-    *Note-II: If the top 3 sub-sectors contribute to, say, 79% of the GDP of some category, you can report "These top 3 sub-sectors contribute to approximately 80% of the GDP".
+    * - Note-II: If the top 3 sub-sectors contribute to, say, 79% of the GDP of some category, you can report "These top 3 sub-sectors contribute to approximately 80% of the GDP".
 This is to simplify the analysis and make the results consumable.
 (Remember, the CEO has to present the report to the CMs, and CMs have limited time; so, the analysis needs to be sharp and concise.)*

   - Plot the contribution of the sub-sectors as a percentage of the GSDP of each category.